- What is a Chorionic Villus Sampling Test?

 Before deciding to get the test done, it is important to consider the risks associated with the test and the outcome which is expected.
 An individual or a couple should assess and discuss the benefits of the testing thoroughly with your doctor and understand the possible risks clearly.

+The CVS test comes with its own list of benefits as well as precautions to take.
+However, your doctor will recommend a CVS test if your baby is at risk for any disorders.
 Taking a well-considered decision about whether a CVS test is required for the successful continuation of the pregnancy will help you take all the necessary precautions.

 Also Read: Blood Tests During Pregnancy